 Vancouver Theatre in December

-For a list of festive choir and other music performances, click Vancouver Christmas Concerts. (although most won’t be happening in 2020 due to the COVID-19 pandemic).
+For a list of festive choir and other music performances, click Vancouver Christmas Concerts.

 The Sound of Music